 BOULDER CAMPUS

 In Boulder we’re partnering with Flatirons Habitat for Humanity in our efforts to help provide attainable housing in our community.
-We have six build days scheduled with Flatirons Habitat over the coming months.
+Contact Kristen Reiner to see what days are still available.

 ERIE CAMPUS

 This year for The 6:8 Project in Erie, we will be focusing on three things: The first is attainable housing.
 We are partnering with Habitat for Humanity to help build more affordable homes in southeast Longmont.
-The second is welcoming refugees.
-We are looking to build and train a new team of volunteers to welcome a 5th refugee family to Colorado – as well as collect needed household items for their apartment.
-And the third focus is feeding local kids as we continue our partnership with Erie Uplink to collect food donations for kids in Erie.
+Second focus is welcoming refugees.
+We are looking to build and train a new team of volunteers to welcome a fifth refugee family to Colorado – as well as collect needed household items for their apartment.
+The third focus is feeding local kids as we continue our partnership with Erie Uplink this last Sunday we collected a amazing quanity to food to donate!
+Thank you all for your generosity.

 THORNTON CAMPUS